astromechza/AstromechZA.github.io/_posts/2016-09-14-the-road-to-hyperthreading.md

 CPU's over the years have become very advanced in order to reorder-instructions and predict and mitigate potential performance stalls.

+I should really try and record a video explaining this on paper.. it's a lot easier that way..

 ### What this comes down to:

 *Hyperthreading is a marketing misnomer* - kinda.
 It's all too common now for